Naturalist Led Guided Kayaking Eco Tours |

 6 hr tour departs ~ 10:00; $179.95 per adult

 Kayaking is without a doubt one of the best and certainly our favorite way to experience the Everglades.
 Quiet and unobtrusive to wildlife, it is a great way to see things "up close and personal".
 Everglades Area Tours' day tours are an excellent introduction to kayaking and the Everglades Area for anyone of any age.

 The Everglades Area is a very unique, yet dynamic and diverse system.
-This wild environment changes daily with the changing weather, stages of the moon, as well as, the different seasons.
+This wild environment changes daily with the weather, stages of the moon, as well as the different seasons.
 Our guides have a pulse on these changes and have chosen to live and work in the area as a way of life and a passion.
-Everglades Area Tours operates kayaking tours all year long, not seasonally as all other do.
+Everglades Area Tours operates kayaking tours all year long, not seasonally as all others do.

 please CLICK HERE